Jessica Arseneau - Bourse Imago 2011. Photo par Mathieu Léger.

 Alisa Arsenault - Bourse Imago 2014.
 Photo : Mathieu Léger.

-Applications must be sent in a single PDF document (no WeTransfer with an expiry date) sent to direction@atelierimago.com before May 15 2024.
+Applications must be sent in a single PDF document sent to direction@atelierimago.com before : May 1st 2026.

-Submissions will be reviewed by a jury of professional artists and the results will be communicated by email before July 1 2024.
+Submissions will be reviewed by a jury of professional artists and the results will be communicated by email in July 2026.

 Incomplete applications will not be considered by the jury.

-Imago is focused on promoting and supporting young artists.
-Since 1996, Imago offers an annual bursary to a candidate who has earned their Bachelors in Visual Arts from Mount Allison University or l’Université de Moncton within the past five (5) years.
+Imago is focused on promoting and supporting emerging printmaking artists by offering, since 1996, an annual bursary to a candidate who has earned their Bachelors in Visual Arts from Mount Allison University or l’Université de Moncton within the past five (5) years.
 This grant includes a one-year membership, 500$ in materials and a chance to hone their technical skills and develop their practice in New Brunswick.
-At the end of the project, the recipient holds a show at the Galerie Sans Nom and receive a CARFAC artist fee.
-This solo show takes place in fall of the following year.
+At the end of the project, the recipient holds a show at the Galerie Sans Nom and receives a CARFAC artist fee.
+This solo show takes place in the fall of the following year.

 The applicant must: